-The need for additional revenue metering or modifications to existing metering will be reviewed on a case-by-case basis and shall be consistent with metering requirements adopted by the Public Service Commission.
+The need for additional revenue metering or modifications to existing metering will be reviewed on a case-by-case basis and shall be consistent with metering requirements adopted by the Commission.

 Net metering customer-generators shall be afforded the option of selecting a single meter with bi-directional capability or two meters measuring consumption and generator output separately.
-For photovoltaic, net metering residential applicants, at least one meter in a two meter arrangement may be non-demand, non-time of use.
-Applicants will have their billing disputes resolved on the usual standards for evaluating customer complaints.
-The generator-owner is responsible for the cost of installing any necessary meter box and socket.
+For photovoltaic, net metering residential applicants, at least one meter in a two meter arrangement may be, at the customer's option, non-demand, non-time of use.
+The generatorowner is responsible for the cost of installing any necessary meter box and socket.